$F$-purity and the $F$-pure threshold as invariants of linkage

 If furthermore $I_{\frakp}=\fraka_{\frakp}$ for all $\frakp \in V(I)$ with $\height{\frakp}\leq s$, then $J$ is called a \textit{geometric} $s$-residual intersection of $I$. \end{defn}

-Residual intersections are natural generalizations of linkage: If an ideal $I$ is unmixed of height $g$, then the $g$-residual intersections of $I$ are precisely the links of $I$ and the geometric $g$-residual intersections are precisely the geometric links of $I$ by Proposition \ref{prop:PS}.
+Residual intersections are natural generalizations of linkage: If $I$ is unmixed of height $g$, then the $g$-residual intersections of $I$ are precisely its links and the geometric $g$-residual intersections are precisely its the geometric links by Proposition \ref{prop:PS}.
 Furthermore, as in the case of links, we may define the `most general' residual intersections if the following technical requirement is met:

 \begin{defn} We say that an ideal $I$ in a Noetherian ring satisfies the condition $G_s$ if $\mu(I_{\frakp})\leq \height (\frakp)$ for all prime ideals $\frakp$ containing $I$ such that $\height (\frakp)\leq s-1$ (where $\mu(-)$ denotes the minimal number of generators).
 We say that $I$ satisfies $G_\infty$ if it satisfies $G_s$ for each $s$.
 It is clear that this is equivalent to the condition that $\mu(I_{\frakp})\leq \height(\frakp)$ for each prime ideal $\frakp$ containing $I$. \end{defn}